aridjayarecipes/cutesrecipes.web.app/content/post/1754-recipe-of-quick-kale-carrot-salad.md

 1. Take 2 chopped garlic cloves

 Julienned-Carrot and Kale Salad. this link is to an external site that may or may not meet accessibility guidelines.
-A bed of raw kale provides a base for the salad, while oven-roasted kale &#34;chips&#34; Place the carrots and ⅔ of the kale on a sheet pan in a single, even layer.
-Drizzle with olive oil, season with salt and. &#34;All the different textures and flavors from the kale, carrots, beans, and cashew nuts come together The nutrient-dense beans in this salad, adzuki beans, are the perfect balance to finely chopped kale.
+A bed of raw kale provides a base for the salad, while oven-roasted kale "chips" Place the carrots and ⅔ of the kale on a sheet pan in a single, even layer.
+Drizzle with olive oil, season with salt and.
+"All the different textures and flavors from the kale, carrots, beans, and cashew nuts come together The nutrient-dense beans in this salad, adzuki beans, are the perfect balance to finely chopped kale.
 Kale, Carrot &amp; Apple Salad. this link is to an external site that may or may not meet accessibility guidelines.

 <!--inarticleads2-->